DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-08-writing-a-talk-proposal-post.md

 </center>
 ---

-This is one of the things that can help you get selected to speak, but also to gather the right audience to your talk.
+This is one of the things that can help you get selected to speak, but also gather the right audience to your talk.

-I know, too many people coming to hear you speak does sound scary, but from personal experience, it’s not as scary as talking to one solitary person in a room.
+I know, too many people coming to hear you speak does sound scary but from personal experience, it’s not as scary as talking to one solitary person in a room.
 That starts to feel _really_ personal.

 <br/>